spotinst/terraform-provider-spotinst/docs/resources/ocean_automatic_rightsizing.md

 * `ocean_id` - (Required) Identifier of the Ocean cluster.
 * `rule_name` - (Required) The unique name of the rule.
 * `exclude_preliminary_recommendations` - (Optional) Exclude preliminary recommendations (recommendations based on less than 4 full days of data).
-* `restart_replicas` - (Optional) Enum: "MORE_THAN_ONE_REPLICA" "ALL_MANIFEST" "NO_RESTART"
+* `restart_replicas` - (Optional) Valid values: "MORE_THAN_ONE_REPLICA" "ALL_MANIFEST" "NO_RESTART".
 Enable to sequentially restart pod batches according to recommendations, for all pods, only more than 1 replica, or not any pod.
-* `recommendation_application_boundaries` - (Optional) Describes the Ocean Kubernetes Auto Scaler.Determines the Ocean Rightsizing rule recommendation application boundaries.
+* `recommendation_application_boundaries` - (Optional) Determines the Ocean Rightsizing rule recommendation application boundaries.
    * `cpu_min` - (Optional) the minimal value of cpu in vCpu.
    * `cpu_max` - (Optional) the maximal value of cpu in vCpu.
    * `memory_min` - (Optional) the minimal value of memory in Gib.